 - Assist in the selection of academic courses to fulfill graduate school requirements and to best train the student in their area of interest.

 - Provide guidance relative to the selection of an appropriate research project or paper, including project design and execution.
+The members of the graduate committee should be chosen on the basis of their expertise that is needed for the student's graduate program.

 - Ensure that the quality of the graduate program is maintained.